Skip to main content

 Credits/refundsNo

-Important: Only active, paid subscriptions count.
+One catch: only active, paid subscriptions count.
 A client with an unpaid invoice isn't contributing to your MRR yet.

 Why Hosting Providers Need MRR More Than Other Businesses